 The IELTS Academic Practice Test is structured the same as the real IELTS exam; any differences will be described in the instructions that you see before each component of the test.
-To learn about the differences between the IELTS Progress Check practice tests and the real IELTS test, read more here
+To learn about the differences between the IELTS Progress Check practice tests and the real IELTS test, read more here.
+You will receive 90 days of access for each IELTS practice test you purchase.

 The IELTS Academic Practice Test comprises the following: